Receive webhooks and trigger actions based on them.

 Run Webhookey

-Webhookey can either be run from the project directory with:
+Webhookey can either be started from the project path:

 Configuration